 With her training modules completed some time ago, Ruth received her training license shortly before Malcolm passed away and just two and a half weeks later Waiting Patiently landed the Grade 1, Betfair Ascot Chase at Ascot on February 17th, 2018.
 A very special and emotional day.

 Over the years one of the many attributes of Malcolm’s training was the notable consistency to the form of the horses to come out of Newstead Cottage Stables.
-This is something Ruth aspires to continue.
-Getting the very best out of each individual, year after year, and she is looking forward and embracing the challenge.
+This is something Ruth aspired to continue and feels the results to date have shown that she can get the best out of the horses in her care.